 For more information, see these factsheets from FireSmartTM BC on how to make your yard, windows & doors, siding, roof, gutters, eaves and vents, fences, decks and porches more fire-resistant.

-The Kelowna FireSmartTM Community Chipping pilot program offered free curbside removal and chipping of highly flammable plant and shrub materials to homeowners in identified neighbourhoods from April to July 2022.
+The Kelowna FireSmartTM Community Chipping program offers free curbside removal and chipping of highly flammable plant and shrub materials for Kelowna residents.

 From cleaning your roof and gutters to moving firewood, there are several ways you can make your residence FireSmart.
 View the FireSmartTM BC Homeowner’s Manual to reduce the potential impacts of wildfire on your home.

 By making some strategic choices in your yard, you can increase the wildfire resiliency of your property.
 The FireSmartTM BC Landscaping Guide includes an extensive list of fire-resistant plants, as well as other tips on how to protect your property.

 FireSmart is based on foundational scientific evidence that suggests changes to the built environment are the best and most cost-effective way to increase a home’s survivability from wildfire.

 FireSmart standards are adopted to decrease the likelihood of losses from wildfire events.
 It is recognized that there is an urgent need to increase and improve the scientific basis for FireSmart approaches to increase the wildfire resilience of communities.
 For more information, visit the Research page at FireSmartTM BC.